jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 (3) If the person allocates income to 2 or more income years, they must allocate part of any deduction allowed for the cost of the land to the same income years.
 The part must bear the same proportion to the total deduction as the allocated income bears to the total amount of income.
 Application
 (4) The following provisions apply to an allocation for the purposes of subsection (2):
-  (a) the person, or another person for them, must make a written application to the Commissioner:
+  (a) the person, or another person for them, must apply to the Commissioner:
   (b) the application must be made within 1 year after the end of the tax year in which the person derives the income or within a longer time if the Commissioner agrees:
   (c) the person must arrange to meet all income tax liabilities relating to the income:
   (d) the Commissioner may cancel the allocation at any time.